Priyanshu4610/ONLINE_VOTING-SYSTEM/README.md

 # Online-Voting-System-or-CR-Election-System
-SE-133 Software Development project by Manas PRajapati in C++
+SE-133 Software Development project by Priyanshu Vishwakarma and Manas PRajapati in C++

 Protected By Admin Password.